 A wired system will also better withstand the passage of time.
 For example, if you change your smart home solution with a new hub or technology, all the hard work has already been done, without being locked into a single vendor.

 In addition, if you decide to sell or rent your home, a wired system can be much more portable for the new residents, adding value to the property versus the scenario with having a few battery-operated devices.

 The main point to consider here is that a home is often an investment for the long term.
 So if you decide to embark on home automation, make sure your selected approach is there to last.
 Otherwise it may well become an expensive hobby.

-Eddie Estelles is the driving force behind the forthcoming Machinon, a connected home automation controller designed around an open systems approach.
+Author Eddie Estelles is the driving force behind the forthcoming Machinon, a connected home automation controller designed around an open systems approach.
 At its core, Machinon is a hardware-independent smart extension board for the Raspberry Pi platform, resulting in an advanced smart home and building management system controller.
 With the objective to be compatible with preeminent open source home automation software, Machinon will employ the Domoticz home automation software stack.

 Estelles is hoping to launch a Kickstarter crowdfunding campaign early in 2019 to move Machinon from the current prototype stage to a commercially viable product.
 Stay tuned to Digitized House for more info.

 - More from Digitized House | Guide to the Connected Home

 - Sign Up for Digitized House Emails

 - Building a Smart Home to Stand the Passage of Time: Part 2

 - Automating your window shades in the connected home era: Part 1